SenZmaKi/Sengpt/README.md

   "preconfigured_prompts": {
     "readme": "generate a README.md for this",
-    "expain": "briefly explain what this code does", "refactor": "refactor this code to imporve readability" }
+    "expain": "briefly explain what this code does", "refactor": "refactor this code to improve readability" }
 }
 ```